-Here's what you need to know about buying and using supermarket gift cards.
+Here's what you need to know about buying and using gift cards at the supermarket.

-Both Coles and Woolworths offer gift cards that are designed to provide unique spending experiences to that someone special.
-These products can be a convenient and thoughtful alternative to giving someone cash, while still offering the same flexibility.
+Both Coles and Woolworths offer gift cards that can be used in participating supermarkets or a wide range of other stores.
+These products can be a convenient and thoughtful alternative to giving someone cash, while still offering a similar level of flexibility.

 However, gift cards do come with terms and conditions that you’ll need to pay attention to as both a gift-giver and receiver.
-Here, we explain the different gift card options from Woolworths and Coles, how they work and what you should consider when looking at these two supermarket options.
+Here, we explain the different gift cards available from Woolworths and Coles, how they work and what you should consider when looking at these two supermarket options.

 How to compare Woolworths WISH Gift Cards and Coles Group & Myer Gift Cards

-When choosing a gift card, it's important to consider not only how much money you'll load onto it, but where it can be used.
-So here, we compare the key details of Woolworths WISH and Coles Group & Myer gift cards to help you decide which one could be right for your needs.
+When choosing a supermarket gift card, it's important to consider not only how much money you'll load onto it, but where it can be used.
+Compare the key details of Woolworths WISH and Coles Group & Myer gift cards using this table so that you can decide which one is right for your needs.

 |Expiry||12 months||24 months|

-Key details to consider when comparing Woolworths and Coles gift cards
+What other details should I consider when comparing Woolworths and Coles gift cards?

 - Card theft or loss.
 These gift cards are treated as cash.
 This means that if they are lost or stolen, there is little chance of reclaiming the value of the card.